This is what my mind/body sometimes says in the cold weather when I am looking at my gorgeous road bike sitting on the trainer.

 I know!
 I get it!
 It can be weird (especially if you aren’t into meditation or visualization or anything), but honestly if you think about how good you are going to feel when you are done, it’s a HUGE motivator.
 And well worth it, even if it feels a bit strange.

 The trick is to be specific.
 Think about how you will feel knowing it’s behind you.
-That you have taken that small step to bring you that much closer to your goal.
+That you have taken that small but mighty step to bring you that much closer to your goal.

 Think about how GOOD that recovery drink/post workout smoothie is going to taste.
 How awesome relaxing in the shower will be.
 Let yourself feel it!
 And speaking of rewards and things that feel good…